 Frequently Asked Questions

-Anyone can attend the RWA conference, though non-RWA members pay a higher registration fee than members.
+Anyone can attend the RWA conference, although non-RWA members pay a higher registration fee than members.

 There are no "partial" conference fees—attendees must pay the full conference fee in order to attend any part of the conference.
 There are guest packages available for meals only and for attendance to the awards ceremony only.
 These are available to non-RWA member guests.
 The Literacy Autographing is open to the public, and conference registration is not required to attend the signing.

 RWA’s primary goal is to advance the professional interests of career-focused romance writers through networking and advocacy, and the conference is developed with that in mind.
 If meeting your favorite authors is your biggest interest, you are most welcome to attend the "Readers for Life" Literacy Autographing, which features hundreds of authors and is open to the public.
 You will not have to pay the conference fee to attend the book signing (though conference registration is required for a signing author).

 Registration will open in February 2018.